 Irish Batch Bread takes "pull-apart" bread to the next level.
 The individual loaves are simply wonderful sliced for sandwiches and toast, especially with jam and butter.

 This recipe calls for a very large pan for baking the Batch Bread.
 You will need a pan that is both tall and wide enough to accommodate 4 one pound loaves.
-I found a 10 inch by 12 inch by 6 inch hotel pan, which I found at a local restaurant supply store, that worked perfectly for me.
-A 9 by 13 by 6-inch half hotel pan would also work... or you could try using a high sided sheet cake pan, a small roasting pan, or even a disposable foil roasting pan.
+I found a 10 inch by 12 inch by 6 inch hotel/steam pan, which I found at a local restaurant supply store, that worked perfectly for me.

 There is about 1 1/2 pounds (10 cups) of flour in in this dough, which is more than a home mixer can handle, so this recipe calls for making the dough in two batches.
-After making this dough in two batches in the 7 quart KitchenAid, I think it might work in one batch, but I can't be sure.
+After making this dough a couple of times in two batches in the 7 quart KitchenAid, I think it might work in one batch, but I can't be sure.
 If you use a 5 or 6 quart mixer, definitely mix the dough in two batches.

 There's a step in the process where you wet your thumb and push down on the top of each ball of dough before baking.
 The dough will spring back in the oven, leaving a tiny indentation on the top of the loaves.
 It's really weird, but it works!